-- Raise and support the front of the snow bike so the ski is approximately 6 inches (15.2 cm) from the ground.
+1. Raise and support the front of the snow bike so the ski is approximately 6 inches (15.2 cm) off the ground.

 For more information, see your authorized Timbersled Dealer.
-Find a dealer near you through the Dealer Locator.
+Find a dealer near you with the Dealer Locator.

 Maintenance tips, procedures and specifications can be found in your Owner's Manual.

 To find diagrams and replacement part numbers, use the online parts catalog.